Patika-PayCore-BootCamp-Organization/hw-3-YilmazCanTok/ReadMe2.md

 are Alaaddin and Ali Ulvi.
 We have delete function to remove that student in dormitories system.
 And we can change student's dormitory if he wants to.
 Each dormitory has 2 blocks and each blocks have rooms.
----
 We have 1 university and this university has 2 faculties.
 This will increase in next week, I am planning to make it 4 or 5. ı will also add new functions for dormitory class.
+Cancel changes